gennadiy-gaysha/PP_5_art_showcase/README.md

   - In the top-right corner of the painting section, the date when the painting was added to the gallery is shown.
   - At the bottom of the painting section, the Observe and Comment icons are displayed along with the number of times the painting has been added to the Watchlist and the total number of comments it has received.
   - Depending on whether the painting has been added to their watchlist, the color of the Observe icon changes from blue to grey for the currently logged in user.
-  - Each time the currently logged-in, authorized user clicks on the Observation icon, a new instance of the Observation object is either created or deleted.
+  - Each time the currently logged-in, authorized user clicks on the Observation icon, a new instance of the Observation model is either created or deleted.
 This functionality mirrors the process described for the [Painting Card](#observation-crud).
   - Icon tooltips appear when the user hovers over the Observe (Watch) or Comment icon beneath the painting's data.
 The type of tooltip message displayed varies depending on the user's credentials, as detailed in the table below:

 | Status                               | Icon                 | Message                                                                | Icon         | Message                                  |